Chronicles From The Middle Ages

 Women against women

-Sometimes women can have a tremendously negative impact on women’s emancipation.
-You can see this by listening to Elisabetta Franchi, whose words sounded like chronicles from the Middle-Ages.
+Sometimes, women can have a tremendously negative impact on women’s emancipation.
+This is evident in the words of Elisabetta Franchi, which felt like like chronicles from the Middle-Ages.

 This is what Elisabetta Franchi said in an interview with “Il Foglio”: